-On November 30, 2015, the Company advanced a loan to PPH Holdings Ltd ("PPH") to be used in part for the acquisition of Whitby Oshawa Honda in exchange for the right to 80% of the annual net income.
+On May 1, 2016, the Company made a second loan for \$3,120 to PPH Holdings Ltd. ("PPH") to be used in part for the acquisition of 75% of the common shares of Southview Acura in exchange for the right to 60% of the annual net income.
 The Company holds no ownership interest in PPH, which is a company controlled, and formed, by Patrick Priestner.
 The Company has no participation in the equity of PPH.